The Charge of the Light Brigade (1936 film): The Charge sequence

 The film comes to a climax at the Battle of Balaclava, subject of Lord Tennyson's poem.
 The lancers charge into the valley, braving the heavy Russian cannon fire, and many are killed.
 Text from Tennyson's poem is superimposed on screen, coupled with Max Steiner's musical score.
 Director Michael Curtiz, who did not have an excellent command of English, shouted "Bring on the empty horses," meaning the "riderless horses"; David Niven used this as the title of his second autobiographical memoir about the Golden Age of Hollywood.

 The battlefield set was lined with tripwires to trip the charging cavalry horses.
-For the filming of this climax, 125 horses were tripped; of those, 25 were killed or had to be put down afterward.
+For the filming of this climax, 125 horses were tripped; of those, 25 were killed or put down afterward.
 Errol Flynn, an accomplished horseman, was outraged by the animal cruelty and by director Michael Curtiz's seeming indifference.
 He attacked Curtiz, but they were pulled apart before any serious damage was done.
 The film's charge sequence later forced the U.S. Congress to ensure the safety of animals in future motion pictures; the ASPCA followed suit and banned tripwires from all films.
 Unlike Flynn's other blockbusters, because of the number of horses killed during the charge sequence, the film was never re-released by Warner Bros.
 It would not be seen again until 1956, when the company sold the rights to it and other pre-1950 films to Associated Artists Productions, after which it subsequently premiered on television.
+This scene was later used in the music video for the hit song "The Trooper" by Iron Maiden which was famously banned by MTV.